-Publishes policies for handling the authentication failures on the part of the recipients.
+Publishes policies for handling authentication failures on the part of the recipients.

 Reports from receivers to senders.

-Monitors and improvises the domain protection from fraudulent emails.
+Monitors and improvises domain protection from fraudulent emails.

 An organization can easily incorporate the DMARC protocol into its existing inbound email authentication process.
-It ensures the email message aligns with the receiver's knowledge regarding the sender.
-In case it doesn't match, then proper guidelines are there to handle such non-aligned messages.
+It ensures the email message aligns with the receiver's knowledge of the sender.
+If it doesn't match, proper guidelines are there to handle such non-aligned messages.